Johan Mjällby: Celtic

-Levante UD
+Levante

 Mjällby was signed by newly promoted Spanish La Liga side Levante, signing a two-year contract.
 However, he did not enjoy the same level of success as he had in Scotland and was forced to retire, having failed to recover from two operations on his knee.

 Return to AIK and retirement

 Following his retirement Mjällby returned home to Sweden.
 After almost a year out of the game he made comeback and signed once again for his boyhood favourites AIK.

 However, on 16 May 2006 he was forced to retire from professional football due to his injury.

 International career

 Early career

-Mjällby made 7 appearances for the Sweden U21 team before making his senior debut for Sweden on 12 March 1997 in a friendly game against Israel.
+Mjällby made seven appearances for the Sweden U21 team before making his senior debut for Sweden on 12 March 1997 in a friendly game against Israel.
 He made his competitive debut for Sweden in a UEFA Euro 2000 qualifier against England, in which he also scored his first international goal.